4 Types of Knee Joint Surgery

 • Total Knee Replacement – involves removing the diseased portion of the knee joint and resurfacing the ends of the bones with the new prosthesis.
 There are four parts to a knee prosthesis: the femoral part caps the end of the thigh bone, the tibial part caps the top of the shin bone, a bearing surface sits between these two components and another bearing surface sits underneath the kneecap.
 These parts are most commonly made of metal and plastic.
 The metal caps the ends of the bones and the plastic functions as the new cartilage.

 • Knee Arthroscopy – is a surgical procedure that allows doctors to view the knee joint without making a large incision (cut) through the skin and other soft tissues.
-Arthroscopy is used to diagnose and treat a wide range of knee problems.
+Knee arthroscopy is not typically used as a primary treatment for knee arthritis, especially in advanced stages.
+However, it may be used in specific cases, such as: early or mild arthritis, mechanical symptoms, or diagnostic purposes.
 During knee arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your knee joint.
 The camera displays pictures on a video monitor, and your surgeon uses these images to guide miniature surgical instruments.
 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions, rather than the larger incision needed for open surgery.
 This results in less pain and joint stiffness for patients, and often shortens the time it takes to recover and return to favorite activities.

 • Knee Osteotomy – a surgery in which a wedge of bone is either removed or added to the femur or tibia in order to redistribute weight from the damaged or diseased portion of the joint.
 This procedure is most often recommended when only a part of the knee joint is damaged.